Jacob-Mellichamp/jacob-mellichamp.github.io/About.md

 			<h3> Project Star </h3>
 		</header>
 		<p>
-			In my pursuit of a Bachlors Degree in Computer Science, I've realized that people simply have great ideas, and with my experience as a programmer, I could make their idea's reality.
+			In my pursuit of a Bachlors Degree in Computer Science, I realized people simply have great ideas.
+With my experience as a programmer, I could make those idea's reality.
+ProjectStar is tailored to individuals who need a pinch of technical expertise to get their project's off the ground.
 		</p>
 		<p>
 			ProjectStar is a platform for allowing people to pursue their personal idea's through software while simutaniously making complex ideas simple through an online blog.